 - Whisk the starter and the water together until the starter is dissolved and you have a murky liquid.

 - Line a clean bowl with baking parchment.
-Make sure to use a parchment that can take high heat, as you will be baking at 475-500*.
-I use the brand IF YOU CARE, available at Whole Foods, Amazon and other specialty stores and buy the pre-cut sheets).
+Make sure to use a parchment that can take high heat, as you will be baking at 450-475*.
+I prefer the brand IF YOU CARE, available at Whole Foods, Target, Amazon and many other specialty stores and buy the pre-cut sheets, which are so much easier to work with.

-- With wet fingers, pull the dough away from the bowl and grab it with both hands and rise it high above the bowl and allow it to stretch.
+- With wet fingers (or using gloves), scrape the dough away from the bowl and gather it into a ball.
+Grabbing one side, lift it with both hands and raise it high above the bowl and allow it to stretch.
 As it returns to the bowl, fold it over itself.
 It will be sticky, but should not be too loose or stick to the bowl once you gather it together.
 If it is sticking to the bowl, add a touch more flour, a tablespoon at a time.

 - Place the dutch oven (covered) in the oven while it is preheating and allow it to heat for 45 minutes to an hour.